johndoe31415/pdfminify/README.md

                         images as they are.
   --cropbox x,y,w,h     Crop pages by additionally adding a /CropBox to all
                         pages of the PDF file.
 Pages will be cropped at offset (x, y) to a width (w, h).
-Must be given in the format x,y,w,h.
 The unit in which offset, width and height are given can be specified using the --unit parameter.
   --unit {cm,inch,mm,native}
                         Specify the unit of measurement that is used for input and output.
 Can be any of cm, inch, mm, native,